bdslab/TARNAS/README.md

     * Core plus
     * Shape

+   For more information on the Core, Core+ and Shape abstractions, please refer to the related publication.

 ## CLI Application
 * If you downloaded the `TARNAS_CLI.jar` from the latest release, you can use `Java` to execute TARNAS.
   <br>